Selling A Business Q&A

 Many things add value to your business, such as customer lists, proprietary products and/or techniques, well-maintained equipment, customized software programs, or good employees.
 These are termed "off-balance sheet items," and although not used in most pricing models, they add to the value.
 Look at your business very carefully, so you don't overlook those items that make your business more attractive to the buyer.

 Eliminate the Surprises

 - Keep normal operating hours.
 There may be a tendency to "let down" when you put your business up for sale.
-However, it's important that prospective buyers see your business at its best.
+However, it's essential that prospective buyers see your business at its best.
 Make sure your business doesn't look as if it has been neglected.
 If you have inventory, maintain it at a constant level.

 Do You Have Other Questions?

 Synergy Business Brokers specializes in selling businesses with annual revenues of $700,000 to $70 Million in the following industries: technology, distribution, construction, manufacturing, healthcare, services, engineering, education, and transportation.
 View our corporate video at Synergy Business Brokers on Youtube.